Thomas-nada/Council-rationale-generator/README.md

 ## Motivation

 Cardano's governance framework (CIP-1694) introduces on-chain mechanisms, including Constitutional Committee (CC) votes.
-To ensure transparency and legitimacy, CIP-136 proposes a standard structure for CC members to provide detailed rationales for their votes, extending the base CIP-100 governance metadata standard[cite: 251, 252].
+To ensure transparency and legitimacy, CIP-136 proposes a standard structure for CC members to provide detailed rationales for their votes, extending the base CIP-100 governance metadata standard.

 Manually creating this structured JSON metadata, especially with the specific nested context seen in examples, can be tedious and error-prone.
 This tool aims to: